jiwonhaha/GaussCraft/README.md

 ### Train 2D Gaussian Splatting to Reconstruct Mesh and Deform It

-(*Alternatively, users can skip this process and use pre-provided meshes and deformed meshes from [Google Drive](https://drive.google.com/drive/folders/1-_z_Ojb2abcQAQVpitrGvGyLjbctUfvI?usp=share_link).*)
+(*Alternatively, users can skip this process and use lego from NeRF Synthetic Dataset with pre-provided meshes and deformed meshes from [Google Drive](https://drive.google.com/drive/folders/1-_z_Ojb2abcQAQVpitrGvGyLjbctUfvI?usp=share_link).*)

 1. Use the original 2D GS code to start:
     ```bash